mudge/mudge.github.com/_posts/2011-08-11-managing-web-application-servers-with-puppet.markdown

 complete.
 {% endhighlight %}

-And so now we have an RVM to play with.
+As we are running as `root`, everything will be installed to `/usr/local`.

-Next up, we need to get a load of dependencies if we want to install Rubies and compile Rubies.
-So we just get these from RVM and now we can just basically use `apt-get` to install all those dependencies.
+In order to actually compile and install versions of Ruby, there are a load of other dependencies we need (the list of which you can get by running `rvm notes` on your machine)...

 {% highlight console %}
 # apt-get install build-essential bison \